Paigej/portfolio-site/src/data/about.md

 - I grew up on a cattle ranch in Northeaster Colorado.
 - I have my undergraduate degree in Computer Science from the University of Colorado in Boulder.
-- I have my Masters Degree in *deep breath* Human Centered Design and Engineering from the University of Washington.
+- I have my Masters Degree in Human Centered Design and Engineering from the University of Washington.

 # I like